JinCSU/Jin-Zhang.github.io/index.md

 ![Image of My Profile](https://JinCSU.github.io/Jin-Zhang.github.io/photo.jpg)

-Jin Zhang is a Ph.D candidate in the School of Information Science and Engineering, Central South University.
-His research interests focus on Computer Vision issues with a special emphasis in the area of object re-identification and tracking.Their current project is 'Computer Vision based Froth Flotation Monitoring and Control.'
+**Jin Zhang is a Ph.D candidate in the School of Information Science and Engineering, Central South University.
+His research interests focus on Computer Vision issues with a special emphasis in the area of object re-identification and tracking.Their current project is 'Computer Vision based Froth Flotation Monitoring and Control.**

 ## GENERAL INFORMATION
 **Gender:** Male